AhmedAbdulrahman/utils/README.md

-# a collection of useful functions
+# a collection of useful JavaScript functions